tnicolaysen-aqua/tethys/docs/tutorials/key_concepts/advanced.rst

 .. _sample_hydrographs:

 e.
-Test upload with these files:
+Download the sample hydrograph CSV files to test the upload functionality of your app.

     :download:`Sample Hydrograph CSVs <./hydrographs.zip>`

+Unzip the ``hydrographs`` file.
+In the app, click on the "Assign Hydrograph" button in the navigation bar of the app.
+Fill out the form and assign one of the CSV files to a dam.
+Then click the "+Add" button in the lower right corner of the window.
+The hydrograph file is now assigned to a dam.

 7. URL Variables and Plotting
 =============================

-Create a new page with hydrograph plotted for selected Dam
+Now we will create a new page that will display a hydrograph for a selected dam.

 a.
 Add necessary dependencies:

     In order to plot the hydrograph, you will need to install the ``plotly`` library.
-Install this library using one of the following commands:
+Install this library by entering one of these commands in the terminal:

     .. code-block:: bash